Big Data Allows For Greater Flexibility

 Our ability to be agile has undoubtedly improved as we transition to a digital-first culture.
 But we have also bred complexity in the process.
-The list goes on and on: multiple project management software, an email provider, a landing page host, a direct mail solution, etc.
+The list goes on and on multiple project management software, an email provider, a landing page host, a direct mail solution, etc.

 Today’s marketing teams use a plethora of tools to make their jobs easier.
-However, as more solutions are accepted, the tech web gets more difficult to navigate.
+However, as more solutions are accepted, the tech web gets more challenging to navigate.
 The data is at our fingertips, but it comes at the sacrifice of cleanliness and good system orchestration.

 As many CTOs will tell you, the difficulty for many is having too many apps.
 However, devices like your smartphone and laptop would be nearly impossible to use if that were the case.

 The actual issue is the lack of integration between the marketing platforms that companies use.
 It’s difficult enough to personalize communications and marketing outreach across a consumer’s conversion path.
-When tools, solutions, and data aren’t talking to one other, the problem becomes exponentially worse.
+When tools, solutions, and data aren’t talking to one another, the problem becomes exponentially worse.
 Instead of losing weight, the goal should be to establish a single, integrated, dynamic, and accessible view of consumer data.

 Customer Data Platforms (CDPs), which strive to unite customer and prospect data in one ecosystem, have emerged as a result of this drive for better and more actionable insights.

-It creates a single “data vault” to make reaching out to customers easier, but it doesn’t solve all problems.
+It creates a single “data vault” to make reaching out to customers more straightforward, but it doesn’t solve all problems.
 The next step is to put this information to use making it simple and effective.
 To use it to make more informed business decisions and to create more personalized marketing efforts.